smnorris/bcfishpass/scripts/model_access/README.md

 1. load various inputs into per barrier type tables: (`sql/barriers_*.sql`)
 2. collect barriers into per-species/species group tables, holding all non-anthropogenic barriers for the given species (`sql/model_barriers_<spp>`)
-3. index barriers downstream, retain only the most downstream barriers
+3. index barriers downstream, retain only the most downstream (to make processing far simpler)
-4. segment streams at all barriers and at potential anthropogenic barriers (plus remediations for analysis/convenience)
+4. segment streams at all barriers and at known/potential anthropogenic barriers (plus remediations for analysis/convenience)
 5. analyze upstream-downstream connectivity of barriers for given species and output access model values

 ## Instructiosn